Why Do Adults Become Bullies? A Close Look At Adult Bullying Behavior

 Benefits of therapy for bullying targets

-Therapy can be an invaluable resource for individuals who have been targets of bullying.
-Specifically, this type of treatment can provide a safe space for them to process their experiences, regain their self-esteem, and work toward recovery.
+Therapy can be an invaluable resource for individuals who have been targets of bullying, allowing victims to process their experiences, regain their self-esteem, and work toward recovery.

 Psychological healing and empowerment